-The 'fairytale' gold and diamond crown tiara worn by Victoria Adams for her marriage to David Beckham, made by acclaimed jewelry designer Slim Barrett, is to be sold in the Fine Jewelry sale at Bonhams, New Bond Street on 5th December.
+The 'fairytale' gold and diamond crown tiara worn by Victoria Adams for her marriage to David Beckham, made by acclaimed jewellery designer Slim Barrett, is to be sold in the Fine Jewellery sale at Bonhams, New Bond Street on 5th December.

 The tiara, entitled East of Paris, is valued at £18,000-£25,000 and is crafted from 18-carat latticed yellow gold, set with large brilliant-cut diamonds and suspended diamond drops.
 The Victoria and Albert Museum exhibited the work in 100 Tiaras, Past and Present and it was included in the prestigious Diamond Divas exhibition at The Diamond Museum in Antwerp.

 "Inspiration for 'East of Paris' came from my love of Eastern design and Parisian haute couture" artist Slim Barrett commented, "...so I set out to fuse the two styles."